The 80s Mix Tape

 Whilst all this was going on, pop music was taking off in a huge way!
 MTV videos were the new rock n roll, people could now watch an entire channel dedicated to their new music heroes.
 With all these influences around, new stars were born and the 80’s pop charts were overflowing with timeless classics by Rick Astley, Whitney Houston, Billy Joel and of course Wham!
 All the while, rock music was progressing at a phenomenal rate, mainly to keep up with their massive hair!
 Bon Jovi were filling stadiums all over the world with their melodic anthems and even Canada provided one of the 80’s biggest stars in Bryan Adams.

 Now, surely that’s enough for one decade, right?
 Wrong!
 In 1986, in a nightclub in Chicago, another genre was being created which has possibly had the biggest influence on music over the past thirty years.
-The DJs there were sampling old disco rhythms and adding heavy repetitive bass lines and other unique electronic sounds…to create house music.
+The DJs there were sampling UK & European electronica rhythms and adding heavy repetitive bass lines and soulful vocals…to create house music.
 The rest, as they say, is history.